-- Bulls that are less than 24 months of age and can be certified as virgin bulls. - Bulls that are being sold directly to a slaughter establishment - Cutter Bulls that will be castrated within 10 days of purchase with no commingling with female cattle prior to castration - Bulls that will be put on feed for slaughter only at a commercial feed lot.
+- Bulls less than 24 months of age and can be certified as virgin bulls.
+Virgin bulls are less than 24 months of age that have had no breeding or potential breeding contact with females. - Bulls being sold directly to a slaughter establishment. - Cutter Bulls that will be castrated within 10 days of purchase with no commingling with female cattle prior to castration. - Bulls that will be put on feed for slaughter only at a commercial feed lot.